ccarnell/bscribe/README.md

 ---

-*Built with love, sarcasm, and an unhealthy obsession with self-help book parodies.*
+*Built with love, sarcasm, and an unhealthy obsession with satire.*

 **Disclaimer**: This is satirical content for entertainment purposes.
 BScribe.ai is not responsible for any existential crises, improved self-awareness, or accidental life improvements that may result from reading our books.